welvet/SillyTavern-MessageSummarize/README.md

 - My jailbreak isn't working: You'll need to put the jailbreak in the summarization prompt if you want it to be included.

 If it's something else, please turn on "Debug Mode" in the settings and send me the output logs from your browser console and raise an issue or message on discord.

-### Recommended Summarization Prompts
-The default prompt works for me, but others have needed to tweak it for their use-case or model.
-Try them out and see what works best.

-- Default: "You are a summarization assistant.
-Summarize the given fictional narrative in a single, very short and concise statement of fact.
-State only events that will need to be remembered in the future.
-Include names when possible.
-Response must be in the past tense.
-Limit responses to {{words}} words or less.
-Your response must ONLY contain the summary.
-Text to Summarize:"

-Other Options:
-"[SYSTEM INFO: You are a summary assistant.
-Summarize the chat history in a single, very short and concise statement of fact.
-Include names and state only events or decisions that characters will need to remember in the future.
-Do not include background information.
-Limit the summary to 50 words or less.
-Your response should contain only the summary.]
-Background Information (informational only):
-{{scenario}}
-{{description}}
-{{scenario}}"